 Who Was Jan Vermeer?

-Jan Vermeer was born circa October 31, 1632, in Delft, Netherlands.
-In 1652, joined the Delft painter’s guild.
+Jan Vermeer joined the Delft painter’s guild in 1652.
 He served as its dean from 1662 to '63, and again from 1669 to '70.
 His early works include "Girl Asleep at the Table."
 As his style matured, he painted "Little Street" and "View of Delft."
 After 1660, Vermeer painted his "pearl pictures," including "The Concert" and "Girl with a Pearl Earring."
-He died in Delft circa December 16, 1675.

 After his baptismal record at a local church, Vermeer seems to disappear for nearly 20 years.
 He likely had a Calvinist upbringing.
 His father worked as a tavern keeper and an art merchant, and Vermeer inherited both of these business upon his father's death in 1652.
 The following year, Vermeer married Catherina Bolnes.
 Bolnes was Catholic, and Vermeer converted to her faith.
 The couple moved in with her mother, and would eventually have 11 children together.